ipfs/helia/README.md

 ## Background

-This project aims to build a lean, modular, and modern implementation of IPFS, the Interplanetary File System.
+This project aims to build a lean, modular, and modern implementation of IPFS, the InterPlanetary File System.

 For more information, see the [State of IPFS in JS (blog post)](https://blog.ipfs.tech/state-of-ipfs-in-js/).